LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dale-cornish-sim-hutchins-decoupleseries-ooh-012/index.md

 author: 94
 banner:
   - imported/dale-cornish-sim-hutchins-decoupleseries-ooh-012/image780.jpeg
-description: >-
-  Like a magic wand, this two-track 12&rdquo; split EP of far-out blissful tenderness shows that UK producers are still churning out top-quality Ambient.&nbsp; The first track on decouple ][ series comes from the Croydon master of obliqueness,&nbsp;Dale Cornish, with his track &#39;California&#39;.
-  On first impression,&nbsp;you might think is the start of a donk track with [...]Read More...
+description: "Like a magic wand, this two-track 12” split EP of far-out blissful tenderness shows that UK producers are still churning out top-quality Ambient.\_ The first track on decouple ][ series comes from the Croydon master of obliqueness,\_Dale Cornish, with his track 'California'.
+On first impression,\_you might think is the start of a donk track with [...]Read More..."
 published: true
 tags: release-review
 featured: false